vishnurchityala/ar-scavenger-hunt/README.md

 # AR Scavenger Hunt: An Augmented Reality Adventure Game

-This project is an immersive scavenger hunt app inspired by games like Pokémon Go.
-Built using HTML, CSS, JavaScript, AR.js, and Firebase, it leverages augmented reality to create an engaging experience for players to explore and interact with virtual objects in real-world
+This project is an innovative scavenger hunt app developed under the **Altreality AR/VR Club of Bennett University**.
+Combining **HTML**, **CSS**, **JavaScript**, **AR.js**, and **Firebase**, the app leverages augmented reality to deliver an engaging and interactive experience.
+Players can explore real-world environments through their device camera to discover virtual objects, solve challenges, and unlock new adventures.
+This project represents the club's commitment to pushing the boundaries of immersive technology and gamified experiences.